Place: Palace SquareOn the map

 Style: Russian Baroque

-Notable features: Building is decorated with abundant moldings, columns and pilasters with ornamental purposes only.
-Numerous images of human faces and animal snouts have no symbolic meaning, as well as sculptures on the roof of the building.
-Sculptures placed there to hide protruding chimneys and it was making the italian architect angry.
-Inside the Winter Palace there are more than 1,000 rooms, but only a few hundred are open to visiting.
+Remarkable features: The building is decorated with abundant moldings, columns and pilasters with ornamental purposes only.
+Numerous images of human faces and animal snouts have no symbolic meaning, as well as the sculptures on the roof of the building.
+The Italian architect decided to place that sculptures to hide protruding chimneys that were making him angry.
+Inside the Winter Palace, there are more than 1,000 rooms, but only a few hundred of them are open to the public.

-Value: Main residence of the Russian emperors from Catherine II to Nicholas II.
+Value: The main residence of the Russian emperors from Catherine II to Nicholas II.

-What you can see in Hermitage: Ceremonial halls of the Russian emperors, the famous paintings of Leonardo da Vinci and Raphael (this is only one place in Russia where you can see the works of these two great painters), the only one in Russia Michelangelo sculpture, Clock Peacock, the largest collection of Rembrandt (including the famous “Danae” which was damaged by the man who splashed an acid on it in 1985 and which was restoring during 10 years).
+Highlights of Hermitage: Ceremonial halls of the Russian emperors, famous paintings of Leonardo da Vinci and Raphael (the only place in Russia where you can see their works); the single sculpture by Michelangelo in Russia and Peacock Clock; the largest collection of Rembrandt, including the famous “Danae” which was damaged by the man.
+He splashed an acid on it in 1985 and its restoration took 10 years.

-Interesting fact: In the Hermitage collection there are more than 3 million items.
-To explore each of them just for one minute, you need to spend about 8 years without rest or sleep to do this.
+Interesting fact: There are more than 3 million items in the Hermitage collection.
+To look at each of them for just one minute, you need to spend about 8 years without rest or sleep.

-Misconceptions: The State Hermitage Museum complex includes five buildings connected by passages.
+Wrong belief: The State Hermitage Museum complex includes five buildings connected by passages.
 The building of the Winter Palace is only one of them.
-Therefore assert that the Winter Palace and the Hermitage are the same building is incorrect.
+Therefore, it’s incorrect to tell that the Winter Palace and the Hermitage are the same building.

-Guide recommendations: The visiting of Hermitage should never be combined with sightseeing tour – this entertainment is not for the faint of the heart!
-The queue to the State Hermitage is a usual case.
-In it you can wait your turn for several hours.
-Before going the queue up, decide exactly what you want to see in the Hermitage.
-Otherwise you will aimlessly wander the museum half an hour, and then you all get tired, and all you can do then is to go and drink cup of coffee.
-Maybe it’s better to drink a cup of coffee without waiting for this a few hours and go for a walk around the city next?
-But speaking seriously, Hermitage must be visited no longer than during 3 hours and with a good guide or guidebooks.
+Guide recommendations: You should never combine the visiting of Hermitage with a sightseeing tour – this entertainment is not for the faint of the heart!
+It is a usual thing, to spend several hours standing in line to the Hermitage Museum.
+Therefore, it is better to decide earlier what you want to see in the Hermitage.
+Otherwise, you will aimlessly wander the museum for half an hour, and then, tired, you will go to drink a cup of coffee.
+Maybe it is better to drink a cup of coffee without waiting for a few hours and continue walking around the city?
+However, to be serious, it is better not to spend more than 3 hours in the Hermitage and to go there with a good guide or guidebook.